timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    - Put the steps in an easy order to follow.
    For example, install all of the dependencies at once instead of installing each dependency as you learn that you need it.
    - Start over with a clean environment, go through the steps, and make sure nothing is left out.
-   I test my tutorials, guides, and such many times on different environments and in different ways until I'm confident that they will work for a large number of people.
+   I test my tutorials, guides, and such several times on different environments and in different ways until I'm confident that they will work for a large number of people.
    - Look for steps that are unnecessary and try removing them to see what happens.

 ## Wrapping up